fluencelabs/nox/bench/vm/README.md

   <img src="results/images/compressions.png" alt="Compression tests" width="1015px"/>
 </p>

 It should be somewhat expected that "compilers" (WAVM, Asmble, wasmer) will beat "interpreters" (life, wasmi, wagon) without JIT by large margin, and WAVM is a clear winner here.
-However, it's surprising to see that using `snappy` compression instead of `deflate` increases performance of compiler VMs almost twice, whereas it doesn't have too much effect on interpreter VMs.
-Also, `deflate` is one of two tests where Asmble loses to wasmer.
+You might also note that `deflate` is one of two tests where Asmble loses to wasmer.

 <p align="center">
   <img src="results/images/computations.png" alt="Computation tests" width="1001px"/>